HUNT Price Tops $0.34 on Top Exchanges (HUNT)

-HUNT (HUNT) traded 1.4% higher against the U.S. dollar during the 1 day period ending at 11:00 AM Eastern on May 15th.
-HUNT has a total market cap of $67.13 million and approximately $2.96 million worth of HUNT was traded on exchanges in the last day.
-Over the last seven days, HUNT has traded 2.4% lower against the U.S. dollar.
-One HUNT token can currently be purchased for approximately $0.34 or 0.00001233 BTC on exchanges.
+HUNT (HUNT) traded down 0% against the dollar during the one day period ending at 18:00 PM Eastern on May 16th.
+One HUNT token can now be purchased for about $0.34 or 0.00001246 BTC on major exchanges.
+During the last seven days, HUNT has traded 0.9% lower against the dollar.
+HUNT has a total market cap of $66.91 million and $2.25 million worth of HUNT was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.